How phone cards are graded

 Mintage

 The quantity produced is a major factor.
-First-rate telecommunications companies would sometimes print very limited runs of a card for a variety of legitimate reasons.
+Many telecommunications companies would sometimes print very limited runs of a card for a variety of legitimate reasons.
 Many of these cards were unknown until the promotion was over and are simply not available.
 It can be expensive to track these down.

 Availability